Avalon (electoral district): Political geography

 Avalon is divided between the Liberal north and the Conservative south.
 Conservative support is found along the southern coast from the community of Bay Bulls to Southern Harbour.
 The Conservatives also have some concentration in the north central peninsula, including winning the town of Harbour Grace.
 The Liberals dominate the central and northern parts of the riding.
 In 2008, the NDP won two polls, one was a mobile poll, and the other contained the community of Hopeall.
 The Greens also won a poll in Witless Bay.

 History

 The electoral district was created in 2003 from 57.6% of Bonavista—Trinity—Conception, 21.9% of St. John's West and 20.5% of St. John's East ridings.
-It consisted of: